keygen-sh/request_migrations/README.md

 should be applied.
 An `ActionDispatch::Response` will be yielded, the current response (calls `controller#response`).

+The gem makes no assumption on a response's content type or what the migration will do.
+You could, for example, migrate the response body, or mutate the headers, or even change the response's status code.

 ### Request migrations

 Request migrations define a change on a request.
 For example, modifying a request's